purcell/exec-path-from-shell/README.md

 Ever find that a command works in your shell, but not in Emacs?

-This happens a lot on OS X, where an Emacs instance started from the GUI inherits a default set of environment variables.
+This happens a lot on OS X, where an Emacs instance launched as a GUI app inherits a default minimal set of environment variables that are probably not the ones you see in a terminal window.

 This library solves this problem by copying important environment variables from the user's shell: it works by asking your shell to print out the